Friends Of Oboler Library

 Many of the public presentations sponsored by FOOL deal with intellectual freedom issues, and the organization has created a special library collection that contains previously-censored materials as well as works dealing with the history of censorship and current threats to free expression.

 To learn more about FOOL, you are welcome to read the latest issue of the organization’s newsletter, Foolscap, which contains information about upcoming events.
-To find out more information about all events of Friends of Oboler Library, visit the website found here, or to find out more about membership, visit the website found here.
+For more information about all events sponsored by Friends of Oboler Library, visit their events web page, or to find out more about membership, visit their membership web page.